Algebraic cycles of some Fano varieties with Hodge structure of level one: Decomposition of finite dimensional motives

 \begin{remark} Using the triangulated category of étale motives $\operatorname{DM}_\et(k,\Z)$ one can construct an étale analogue of the category $\ch(k)$, denoted $\ch_\et(k)$, which embeds fully faithfully into $\operatorname{DM}_\et(k,\Z)$.
 Its objects are triples $(X,p,m)$ with $X \in \operatorname{SmProj}_k$, $p \in \operatorname{Corr}^0_\et(X, X)$ satisfying $p \circ p=p$, and $m \in \Z$.
 Morphisms between two objects $(X,p,m)$ and $(Y,q,n)$ are given by

 In this case we also have a contravariant functor $h_\et$:

 For details on the construction of this category and the proof of the functoriality of étale correspondences, see \cite{RoSo}. \end{remark}

 We now return to the decomposition of motives for varieties with Hodge structures of level~1, focusing in particular on varieties that are complete intersections.
-In all these cases, we have Chow–Künneth decomposition.
+In all these cases, we have Chow-Künneth decomposition.

 \begin{theorem} Let $m \in \N$ and let $X$ be a smooth projective variety with $\operatorname{dim}_\C(X)=2m+1$ in one of the following cases: \begin{enumerate} \item a complete intersection of two quadrics in $\Pro^{2m+3}$; \item a complete intersection of three quadrics in $\Pro^{2m+4}$ \emph{(}with smooth discriminant curve\emph{)}; \item a cubic fivefold in $\Pro^6$; \item a Fano threefold. \end{enumerate} Then